alfunx/.dotfiles/README.md

 ## Setup repository

-Setup a bare git repository in your home folder.
+Setup a bare git repository in your home directory.
 Bare repositories have no working directory, so setup an alias to avoid typing the long command.
 Add the git directory `~/.dotfiles/` to the gitignore as a security measure.
 Setup remote and push.
 Hide untracked files when querying the status.

 ```bash
 git init --bare "$HOME"/.dotfiles